+We will make every effort to ensure that all campers have lodging and bunk accommodations with which they feel safe and comfortable.
 Campers are assigned to cabins by the following factors: age/grade of campers, group cohorts, staffing capacity, accommodation of medical needs, or the campers preferred gender placement.
 When assigning campers to cabins, we take into consideration both the well-being of your camper and that of the entire camp community.
 The decision to switch cabins during camp week is not one that is ever made lightly, by staff or a camper.
 When it does happen, it may be for a variety of reasons, including because the cabin that they were assigned to does not fit their gender.
-We respect and honor all campers and staff member gender expressions.
-Please see your gender inclusion policy above for more details.